Air Diffusion of Essential Oils: Cats & Dogs:

 I want to address some concerns regarding AIR DIFFUSION of Essential Oils in the presence of Cats & Dogs.

-Essential Oils can be used safely in your home via air diffusion in the presence of your cats and dogs as long as the space is large and if there is good cross-ventilation.
-However, no animal or small child should be confined to a small room or enclosed in a room while diffusing essential oils.
+In my opinion, essential Oils can be used safely in your home via air diffusion in the presence of your cats and dogs in an open area where the dog or cat and freely leave that space and where there is good cross-ventilation.
+No animal or small child should be confined to a small room or enclosed in a room while diffusing essential oils.

 There are numerous books on the subject of Aromatherapy and piles of references on the internet directing folks to use essential oils either topically or internally to treat, cure, or prevent various conditions.
 However, making such exaggerated and unjustifiable claims in my opinion is sheer negligence.
 Many of these anecdotal claims are being made by companies and individuals who have construed the scientific research, merely to garner sales and boost their marketing pitch.
 As well, many of the fears purported by individuals who sell essential oils are done so in a manner that represents that only their oils are the purest and safest - which again is nonsense.